 ‘Did you come to any conclusions,’ Mum asked.

 My attention remained focused on Madison.
 I took a small spoon from the drawer to use to fill the icing tube.
 ‘Well, if it wasn’t Madison or Sandy, who else could it be?’

-‘It wasn’t me,’ Madison began in her sing-song of innocence.
+‘It wasn’t me!’
+Madison announced he innocence again.
 ‘You always blame me.’